nootfly/noot.github.io/_posts/2015-04-30-iOS-Crash-list.md

 #### 7. Pushing the same view controller instance more than once is not supported
 If you push the same viewcontroller object to stack again when it's already in there, the app would crash

+#### 8. attempt to scroll to invalid index path in a collectionView.